 … If you have a bit of experience with God’s words, and are living according to your understanding of the truth, then God’s words become your life.
 However, you still cannot say that the truth is your life or that what you are expressing is the truth; if such is your opinion, then you are wrong.
-If you have some experience with an aspect of truth, can this represent the truth?
-It absolutely cannot represent the truth.
+If you have some experience with an aspect of the truth, can this in itself represent the truth?
+It absolutely cannot.
 Can you thoroughly explain the truth?
-You really cannot.
-Can you discover and see God’s disposition from the truth?
-You cannot see it.
-Can you discover the essence of God?
+Can you discover God’s disposition, and His essence, from the truth?
 You cannot.
-Everyone’s experience of truth is just one aspect of it, one part, one scope; by experiencing it within your own limited scope, you cannot touch upon all of the truth.
-When it comes to the original meaning of the truth that has been expressed, that source has completely laid bare the common nature of humanity.
-What proportion does your little bit of experience amount to?
-A grain of sand on a beach, a drop of water in the ocean.
-Therefore, no matter how precious your understandings and feelings from your experiences, even if they are utterly invaluable—they cannot be counted as truth.
+Everyone has experience with only one aspect and scope of the truth; by experiencing it within your limited scope, you cannot touch upon all of the truth’s myriad aspects.
+Can people live out the original meaning of the truth?
+How much does your little bit of experience amount to?
+A single grain of sand on a beach; a lone drop of water in the ocean.
+Therefore, no matter how precious that knowledge and those feelings you have gained from your experiences might be, they still cannot be counted as the truth.
 The source of truth and the meaning of truth cover a very broad area.
 Nothing can contradict it.
 Some people say, “Will my knowledge of experience never be contradicted?”
 Of course not.
 The true understanding that comes from your experience of the words of God is in accord with the truth—how could it be contradicted?
 The truth can be your life in any environment.
 It can give you a path, and it can allow you to survive.
-However, the things that people have, the light that people have obtained, are only suitable for themselves or for some others within a certain scope, but will not be suitable within a different scope.
-A person’s experience is so limited no matter how profound it is, and their experience will never reach the scope of the truth.
-A person’s light, a person’s understanding, can never be compared to the truth.
+However, the things people have and the light they have obtained are only suitable for themselves or some others within a certain scope, but would not be suitable within a different scope.
+No matter how profound a person’s experience, it is still so limited, and their experience will never reach the scope of the truth.
+A person’s light and a person’s understanding can never be compared to the truth.